denizdoktur/dataScienceJourney/README.md

-This is my first data science project on my journey.
-The project involves analyzing traffic accident data from the United States at various times.
-It includes data analysis, visualizing insights through plots, and implementing a machine learning section using the Random Forest algorithm.
+Welcome to my dataScienceJourney This is my first data science project on my journey.